-Some of these feelings and behaviours probably sound familiar.
-Think about these feelings and what you can do to help yourself overcome them.

-- How intense these feelings are and how long they last will vary from person to person. - These warning signs can worsen the condition you might have and lead to the development of other mental health conditions.
+Racing thoughts Socially withdrawn Repeated drug & alcohol use 14 ð apt Some of these feelings and behaviours probably sound familiar.
+Think about these feelings and what you can do to help yourself overcome them. - How intense these feelings are and how long they last will vary from person to person. - These warning signs can worsen the condition you might have and lead to the development of other mental health conditions.

 - Reflecting can be a good way to think about ways to overcome a problem.
 However you might find yourself Ruminating.
 This is when you can find yourself in a thought cycle that can feel hard to get out of.
 You might find yourself obsessed over a particular negative thought or thoughts. - Procrastination is when you find yourself delaying or avoiding tasks.
-This is especially common when you are feeling depressed and are experiencing low self-esteem. - When you start to experience these symptoms and behaviours you shouldn't ignore them.
+This is especially common when you are feeling depressed and are experiencing low self esteem. - When you start to experience these symptoms, and behaviours they shouldn't be ignored.
 You need to try and break out of the cycle of the way you are thinking and behaving.
 Try to identify the warning signs, address the symptoms and plan a route towards wellbeing.

 What can you do at this point to make yourself feel better?

-- There are a lot of reasons why you might feel the way you do.
+17 - There are lots of reasons why you might feel the way you do.
 There are many ways these feelings can be dealt with or improved.
 You might feel like there is no way you can get help.
-But there is always support there to help you with the way you are feeling. - Try to think back to before you were feeling the way you do. - Think about the different areas in life.
-For example, academic, work or relationships. - Think about what was different and what steps you could take to tackle the way you feel now. - You might find it helpful to record how you have been feeling over the last few weeks.

-" I realised going for a walk and listening to music were times that made me feel better, 1 felt doing something, even just a small thing like walking to the local shops, made a big difference."
+But there is always support there to help you with the way you are feeling. - Try to think back to before you were feeling the way you do. - Think about the different areas in life for example, academic, work, relationships. - Think about what was different and what steps you could take to tackle the way you feel now. - You might find it helpful to record how you have been feeling over the last few weeks.
+Were there any occasions where you felt less down?
+What was it you " I realised going for a walk and listening to music were times that made me feel better, I felt doing something even just a small thing like walking to the local shops made a big difference" ng to ter, 1 hing big were doing?
+Or had been doing beforehand?
+Was there anything that helped to distract yourself from the feelings you have had?
+Distractions There are many different things you can do to distract yourself from the way you are feeling.
+There are lots of alternative therapies to help you with your well-being.
+We now take a little detour from the journey